hazzelnuts/ntfy-for-delphi/README.md

 * [NxHorizon](https://github.com/dalijap/nx-horizon) by Dalija Prasnikar.
 * [Indy10](https://github.com/IndySockets/Indy) by IndySockets.
 * [JsonToDelphiClass](https://github.com/PKGeorgiev) by Petar Georgiev.
+* NetHTTP (On development 🛠)

 ## 🌱 Consider Contributing

 Ntfy for Delphi it's an open source project under the MIT license.
 Feel free to use or contribute!

 ## ⚠ Observations
 For the moment this library uses OpenSSL and is necessary to have it in the executable's folder.
-Plannings for implementing future versions which supports NetHttp are under development.
+Support for NetHTTP is on work.